fenago/deep-learning-for-nlp/Lab Guides/chapter_20/Lab_13.md

 The Republic by Plato

-The Republic is the classical Greek philosopher Plato’s most famous work.
+The Republic is the classical Greek philosopher Plato's most famous work.
 It is structured as a dialog (e.g. conversation) on the topic of order and justice within a city state The entire text is available for free in the public domain.
 It is available on the Project Gutenberg website in a number of formats.
 You can download the ASCII text version of the entire book (or books)